maxpou/maxpou.fr/content/_drafts/2020-code-review/code-review.md

 title: "A survival kit for healthy code reviews"
 slug: code-review-guidelines
 language: en
-date: 2020-05-01
+date: 2020-10-01
 cover: ./cover.jpeg
 tags:
     - Code Quality
 ---

-# Code review guide lines

 ## Benefits of PR

 * Discuss about the code: I have a problem, this is how I solved it;
 * Spot potentials bugs;
-* Discuss about the architecture
+* Discuss about the architecture.

-Be a better developper.
-Reading code is probably the best way to improve your coding skills!
+And also be a better developper. **Reading code is probably the best way to improve your coding skills**!

 ## Definition of Done

 **Author**
 * 1 issue, 1 PR.
-* All CI steps MUST be green: build/
+* PR MUST be marked green by CI.
-* minimum 2 approvals before merge.
+* 2 approvals before merging.
   * more reviewers don't necessarily mean fewer defects
   * more reviewers spend less time
 * UI/UX changes? add screenshots/capture.
 Need a tool for video recording?
 Use [Giphy](https://itunes.apple.com/us/app/giphy-capture-the-gif-maker/id668208984)!
+* Your PR is described and follow the template.

 **Reviewer**
 * You don't see apparent bugs/regression;
-* You understand the problem and how the author solved it.
+* You understand the problem and how the author solved it;
-* You are able to maintain the code;
-* You fully understand the code and the underlying changes;
+* You fully understand the code and the underlying changes (you can maintain the code);
-* The pull request meet all requirements:
-  * Naming: no variables called `var1`;
-  * Comments: it's clear;
 * No dead code or TODOs;
 * Code is consistent with the rest of the application;
 * Code is tested and documented.